 I knew the next time she threw darts at my head I’d speak peace to her.
 It seemed she’d be pretty mad if I did this but my job was important and the need for income and to care for these kids outweighed whatever she’d do to me.

 Right on cue as expected she tore into me, roaring loudly and cutting me down in front of all the teachers and children.

 I calmly and genuinely said something like, “I’m very sorry.
 Please tell me what I have done to offend you.
 You seem really angry at me and I’m not sure what I’ve done to you.”

-She broke into a hundred tears.
+Right there in front of me she broke into a hundred tears.

 I was stunned.

 The next time someone won’t share her crayons and glue with you remember there’s probably not anything you did.
 There’s probably stuff underneath that is creating anxiety or fear and it comes out as anger.
 Put on your storm gear and walk softly into the storm.

 Your soft words may be a welcome and unexpected surprise and let her finally talk through her pain.